 These lucky 13 recipes are a veritable highlight reel of Chef John's all-time favorite game-day foods.
 From classic dips, wings, and nachos to chili, beef sliders, and pulled pork -- they're all here.
-The best of Chef John.
+Whether you're pulling for the Pats or the Eagles, the celebration's always better with the best of Chef John!

-Here's Chef John's very bacony, fully loaded baked potato dip, featuring all the classic baked potato fixings: sour cream, Cheddar, and green onions.
-For best results, let it chill for a while in the fridge.
+Chef John's very bacony, fully loaded baked potato dip features all the classic baked potato fixings: sour cream, Cheddar, and green onions.
+For extra points, form the dip into a football shape -- Chef John shows you how in the video.

 These jalapeno poppers are lighter than most but bring all the hot poppin’ flavor.
 "All the same flavors are there," says Chef John.
 "Especially when served with the easy cream cheese dip, and the prep is much easier."